NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 Parameter | Default | Description
 --------- | ------- | -----------
-filters| null | Query option filters specify criteria for the returned response format | JSON | Specifies the API response format: JSON, XML, or TSV pretty | false | Returns response with indentations and line breaks in a human-readable format fields | null | Query option to specify which fields to include in the response size | 10 | Specifies the number of results to return from   | 1 | Specifies the first record to return from the set resulting of a query sort | null | Specifies sorting algorithm for the results in the API response facets | null | Provides a list of number of files available given current filters facet
+filters| null | Specifies search parameters format | JSON | Specifies the API response format: JSON, XML, or TSV pretty | false | Returns response with indentations and line breaks in a human-readable format fields | null | Specifies which fields to include in the response size | 10 | Specifies the number of results to return from   | 1 | Specifies the first record to return from a set of search results sort | null | Specifies sorting for the search results facets | null | Provides all existing values for a given field and the number of records having this value.

 ### Filters: Specifying the Query